Village at Burlingame

 Due to current COVID-19 conditions, City Council has temporarily made Downtown Burlingame Avenue Area parking free.
 Once normal business activities resume, the City recognizes that there maybe disruptions during construction, and encourages the public to utilize alternative modes of transportation to lessen the impact.

 Parking Mitigation Measures

 - Lease parking spaces in the Caltrain parking lot at Lot O near Burlingame Train station (adjacent to the donut shop).
-This will provide approximately 38 to 40 parking spaces.
+This will provide approximately 38 parking spaces.